andraugust/andraugust.github.io/statmech.md

 The first equality is the so-called _ideal gas law_, and the second equality says that temperature is proportional to the average energy per particle, which is an intuitive connection between temperature and energy.

-### The Multiplicity of a Solid
+## The Multiplicity of a Solid

-As another example let's look at a simple model of a solid, called an *Einstein solid*.
+Another good example is a simple model of a solid, called an *Einstein solid*.
 In the model, atoms are connected in a cubic lattice via spring-like oscillators.
 The oscillators are assumed to be identical so their frequency parameter $$\omega$$ is the same, and they're treated quantum mechanically so their energy is an integer multiple of $$\hbar \omega$$, which we'll take to be the energy units.

 Since each atom has three degrees of freedom, there are three oscillators per atom.
 We'll let $$N$$ refer to the number of oscillators instead of the number of atoms because the oscillators are what "have" the energy.
 The total energy $$U$$ of the solid (relative to the ground state) is just the total number of energy units in all the oscillators.